GSA/plainlanguage.gov/_guidelines/write/words/nouns/writeNoAbbrev.md

 ## Sources

-- Garner, Bryan A.,

-  <cite>A Dictionary of Modern Legal Usage</cite>

-  , 2

-  <sup>nd</sup>

-  edition, 1995, Oxford University Press, Oxford and New York, pp. 447-488.
+- Garner, Bryan A., _A Dictionary of Modern Legal Usage_, 2nd edition, 1995, Oxford University Press, Oxford and New York, pp. 447-488.

-- Garner, Bryan A.,

-  <cite>Legal Writing in Plain English</cite>

-  , 2001, University of Chicago Press, Chicago, pp. 46-48.
+- Garner, Bryan A., _Legal Writing in Plain English_, 2001, University of Chicago Press, Chicago, pp. 46-48.

-- Kimble, Joseph,

-  <cite>Lifting the Fog of Legalese</cite>

-  , 2006, Carolina Academic Press, Durham, NC, p.
+- Kimble, Joseph, _Lifting the Fog of Legalese_, 2006, Carolina Academic Press, Durham, NC, p.
 155.